tink-crypto/tink/doc/PRIMITIVES.md

 functionality of symmetric authenticated encryption.
 Implementations of this primitive are secure against adaptive chosen ciphertext attacks.
 When encrypting a plaintext one can optionally provide _associated data_ that should be authenticated but not encrypted.
-That is, the encryption with additional data ensures authenticity (ie. who the sender is) and integrity (ie. data has not been tampered with) of that data, but not its secrecy (see [RFC 5116](https://tools.ietf.org/html/rfc5116)).
+That is, the encryption with associated data ensures authenticity (ie. who the sender is) and integrity (ie. data has not been tampered with) of that data, but not its secrecy (see [RFC 5116](https://tools.ietf.org/html/rfc5116)).